jvhaarst/Tesla_Superchargers_Data_Scrape/README.md

-# Tesla Superchargers Data Scrape
+# Tesla Superchargers Data Web Scrape
 This project focuses on scraping the Tesla.com and Supercharfer.info web pages to get locations and other data on superchargers